rudyrooman/District-Traffic-Planning/README.md

 b. define set of accesspoints to your district (toegangspoort set)

-c. define set of all fixed street directions based on existing setup (initialstraat set)
+c. define set of all current street directions based on existing setup

 d. define set of all changeable street directions (changestreet set).
 Make list as long as possible limited by calculation time and your AMPL license.
 Avoid repeats in initialstraat and changestreet.

-e. define length param for all street directions.
-Actual length is irrelevant.
-We consider crossroads as nodes in a graph--> length =1.
+e. define length param.
+Actual length is irrelevant and default =1 (nodes in a graph).
 I use length=3 for traffic lights to consider time loss.

 f. impose certain requirements via set enkelrichting, set tweerichting, set vasterichting